ZackDev/cookie-stack/README.md

 # Cookie Stack

-A Firefox/Chromium extension for viewing and deleting cookies.
+firefox and chromium extension for managing cookies.
+Includes automatic deletion of cookies by domain.

 **NOTE**: cookies may contain sensitive information